kamiky/uploadk/README.md

 ### FilesCatch Directive attributes
 - **files-catch / on-drop**
-They both act the same way, evaluating your $scope properties.
+They both do the same action, its a matter of choice, evaluate your $scope properties to find the matching callback function

 controller :
 ```$scope.dropCallback = function(files) { //do business };```
 html :
 ```<div catch-files on-drop="dropCallback"></div>```

+- **on-drag-enter / on-drag-leave**
+same syntax